-- (10) The creation of large online libraries facilitate electronic search and discovery tools which open up new sources of discovery for researchers and academics that would otherwise have to content themselves with more traditional and analogue search methods. - (11) For reasons of international comity, this Directive should only apply to works and phonograms that are first published in the territory of a Member State or, in the absence of publication, first broadcast in the territory of a Member State or, in the absence of publication or broadcast, made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders.
-With regard to works and phonograms, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders this Directive should only apply provided that it is reasonable to assume that the rightholders would not oppose the use allowed by this Directive. - (12) Before a work or phonogram can be considered an orphan work, a diligent search for the rightholders in the work or phonogram, including rightholders in works and other protected subject matter that are embedded or incorporated in the work or phonogram, should be carried out in good faith.
-Member States should be permitted to provide that such a diligent search may be carried out by the organisations referred to in this Directive or by other organisations.
-Such other organisations may charge for the service of carrying out a diligent search.
+- (12) For reasons of international comity, this Directive should apply only to works and phonograms that are first published in the territory of a Member State or, in the absence of publication, first broadcast in the territory of a Member State or, in the absence of publication or broadcast, made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders.
+In the latter case, this Directive should only apply provided that it is reasonable to assume that the rightholders would not oppose the use allowed by this Directive. - (13) Before a work or phonogram can be considered an orphan work, a diligent search for the rightholders in the work or phonogram, including rightholders in works and other protected subject-matter that are embedded or incorporated in the work or phonogram, should be carried out in good faith.
+Member States should be permitted to provide that such diligent search may be carried out by the organisations referred to in this Directive or by other organisations.
+Such other organisations may charge for the service of carrying out a diligent search. - It is appropriate to provide for a harmonised approach concerning such diligent search in order to ensure a high level of protection of copyright and related rights in the Union.
+A diligent search should involve the consultation of sources that supply information on the works and other protected subject-matter as determined, in accordance with this Directive, by the Member State where the diligent search has to be carried out.
+In so doing, Member States could refer to the diligent search guidelines agreed in the context of the High Level Working Group on Digital Libraries established as part of the i2010 digital library initiative.

-(13) It is appropriate to provide for a harmonised approach concerning such diligent search in order to ensure a high level of protection of copyright and related rights in the Union.
-A diligent search should involve the consultation of sources that supply information on the works and other protected subject matter as determined, in accordance with this Directive, by the Member State where the diligent search has to be carried out.
-In so doing Member States could refer to the diligent search guidelines agreed in the context of the High Level Working Group on Digital Libraries established in the context of the i2010 digital library initiative.
-In order to avoid duplication of search efforts, a diligent search should be carried out in the Member State where the work or phonogram was first published or, in the case where no publication has taken place, was first broadcast.
-The diligent search for cinematographic or audiovisual works the producer of which has his headquarters or habitual residence in a Member State should be carried out in that Member State.
+(15)In order to avoid duplication of search efforts, a diligent search should be carried out in the Member State where the work or phonogram was first published or, in cases where no publication has taken place, where it was first broadcast.
+The diligent search in respect of cinematographic or audiovisual works the producer of which has his headquarters or habitual residence in a Member State should be carried out in that Member State.
 In the case of cinematographic or audiovisual works which are co-produced by producers established in different Member States, the diligent search should be carried out in each of those Member States.
-With regard to works and phonograms, which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders, the diligent search should be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is located.
-Diligent searches for rightholders of works and other protected subject matter that are embedded or incorporated in a work or phonogram should be carried out in the Member State where the diligent search for the work or phonogram, which contains the embedded or incorporated work or other protected subject matter, is carried out.
-Consultation of sources of information available in other countries should also be undertaken if there is evidence to suggest that relevant information on rightholders is to be found in those other countries.
-Diligent searches may generate different information such as a search record and the result of the search.
-The search record should be kept on file in order for the organisations to be able to substantiate that the search was diligent.
+With regard to works and phonograms which have neither been published nor broadcast but which have been made publicly accessible by the beneficiaries of this Directive with the consent of the rightholders, the diligent search should be carried out in the Member State where the organisation that made the work or phonogram publicly accessible with the consent of the rightholder is established.
+Diligent searches for the rightholders in works and other protected subject-matter that are embedded or incorporated in a work or phonogram should be carried out in the Member State where the diligent search for the work or phonogram containing the embedded or incorporated work or other protected subject matter is carried out.
+Sources of information available in other countries should also be consulted if there is evidence to suggest that relevant information on rightholders is to be found in those other countries.
+The carrying-out of diligent searches may generate various kinds of information, such as a search record and the result of the search.
+The search record should be kept on file in order for the relevant organisation to be able to substantiate that the search was diligent.